-- One of the most critical steps in metabolomics project
+- One of the most critical steps in metabolomic/lipidomic project.

-- It is crutial to plan the project and experiments together with statisticians, analytical chemists and biochemists to correctly adjust numbers of samples and to precisely take the samples.
+- It is crucial to plan experiments together with statisticians, analytical chemists, biochemists and (eventually) physicians to correctly adjust numbers and type of subjects/samples.
+Samples must be taken representatively and precisely.

-- For metabolomics the stop metabolic processes and changes in metabolite profiles is required.
+- For metabolomics, the stop metabolic processes and changes in metabolite profiles are required.

-- Fast preparation by organic solvents or cell quenching are the methods of sample prep.
+- Fast preparation by organic solvents or cell quenching are usually used.

-- We are experienced with urine (dilution on creatinine); plasma and serum (deproteination); cells (lysis & deproteination); dry blood spot (deproteination/extraction); sweat (deproteination); breath condensate (dilution); tissues (homogenisation & deproteination)
+- We are experienced with preparation of urine (dilution on creatinine concentration); plasma/serum (deproteination); cells (lysis & deproteination); dry blood spot (deproteination/extraction); sweat (deproteination); breath condensate (dilution); tissues (homogenisation & deproteination).

 Methods of analysis